Jacksondr5/todo/README.md

 - I to edit todo importance
 - U to edit todo urgency
 - B to set todo as blocked
+- C to clear editing state
+- X to delete todo

 ## Ordering todos